 This command will open a search box on your browser and once you start typing, it will find all the matches.

-Find phrases using search bar
+Find phrases using the search bar

 Many websites have their own search bar or search form.
 You can definitely use it to search for words on the website.
-But all the websites do not have a search bar.
+However, all the websites do not have a search bar.
 And if your targeted website does not have a search bar, then try to search by URL.

 Note that all the websites’ search URL does not have the same structure.
 So you may have to try multiple URL structures to find your desired pages and words.